Hoi An Old Town Ticket, Entrance Fees & Sites

 Address: 52 Nguyen Thi Minh Khai

-Built over 200 years ago and restored in 1817 this communal house is built in the shape of a Chinese character.
-It has a large courtyard and magnificent Banyan tree and we found it to be humble yet interesting and much quieter than the other attractions.
+Built in the shape of a Chinese character over 200 years ago and restored in 1817.
+This communal house has a large courtyard and magnificent Banyan tree.
+It is humble yet interesting and much quieter than the other attractions.

 Minh Hương Communal House / House of Tụy Tiên Đường

 Address: 14 Tran Phu – Hours: 7 a.m. to 9 p.m.

 A communal house, built by Chinese settlers in the late 18th century to worship ancestors who founded the Minh Huong village has undergone restoration five times to the present day.
 Chinese people acquired Vietnamese citizenship in order to worship their heroic ancestors here.